 Ignore the noise.

 Become a conscious spender.

 Live below your means.

 Embrace these tips over the course of your working years, and you may be surprised at how simple it is to reach seven figures by retirement.

 The longer you save, the more compound interest you earn.
 To really leverage compound interest, start saving early and continue saving throughout your earning years.

-You fund these accounts with pretax dollars, thereby lowering the taxes you’ll pay that year, says David Rosell, president of Rosell Wealth Management in Bend, Oregon, and author of “Failure Is Not an Option: Creating Certainty in the Uncertainty of Retirement.”
+“Uncle Sam’s letting that investment grow with taxes deferred until you withdraw the money at retirement,” says David Rosell, president of Rosell Wealth Management in Bend, Oregon, and author of “Failure Is Not an Option: Creating Certainty in the Uncertainty of Retirement.”

 “Do you have the discipline to stick with your plan?” he asks.
 “Look at your account once a year, and you’ll almost always be happy.
 Look at it daily or weekly, and you’ll add stress to your life — possibly sabotaging your plan.”

 5 of 9

 Similarly, when sticking to a long-term plan, it pays to block out the noise.
 Markets can rise and fall day to day, and you’ll be tempted to react in a way that will be counterproductive to your goals.